artemowkin/CostsMap/backend/README.md

 > You can generate secret key using `openssl rand -hex 32` command

-And execute the following commands:
+And execute the following commands in `backend` project directory:

 ```
 poetry install
-poetry shell
-poetry run
+poetry run dev
 ```

 ## Test